alan-turing-institute/trustchain/docs/ion.md

 ## SSH config

 When running a remote ION node, it can be convenient to open an SSH connection (with port forwarding) from your local machine.
-This produces a setup that is indistinguishable from running an ION locally.
+This produces a setup that is indistinguishable from running ION locally.

 !!! warning "Allow incoming connections on the remote machine"